What is Enterprise CRM?

-There are quite a few differences between enterprise CRM solutions and their smaller-scale counterparts.
+Well, there are quite a few differences between enterprise CRM systems and their smaller-scale counterparts.
 Most of these differences directly address the complexity of running a larger organisation compared to running a small one.

 An enterprise CRM is tailored to larger companies with more robust needs.
 These organisations often have multiple departments and teams, all of them which are relying on instant access to the data kept in your CRM.
 And, used correctly, your enterprise CRM allows for a higher level of automation, such as logging customer interactions, or solving supply chain challenges.